kristianmandrup/graphql-constraint-directive/README.md

 }
 ```

+### Mapping to general entity models

 [graphGenTypeorm](https://github.com/jjwtay/graphGenTypeorm) uses [graphSchemaToJson](https://github.com/jjwtay/graphSchemaToJson) to first convert GraphQL type definitions (schema) to a Javascript object (JSON).

 You could feed this schema object directly to the [mapper](https://github.com/kristianmandrup/graphql-typeorm-validation/blob/master/src/lib/class-validator/mapper.ts) using an approach similar to [decorate](https://github.com/kristianmandrup/graphql-typeorm-validation/blob/master/src/lib/typeorm.ts#L63) in order to decorate your entity class with `class-validator` decorators.

+### Syncing validations with forms

 You can further use the schema object to generate [Yup](https://github.com/jquense/yup) form validations, using custom models in [json-schema-to-yup](https://www.npmjs.com/package/json-schema-to-yup#custom-models).

+Yup goes hand-in-glove with [Formik](https://github.com/jaredpalmer/formik), the amazing form builder.
+Ideally you would then also generate the form, mapping model/type fields to form fields...

 With a little trickery, you could sync your validations across: